Why did I read this book?

 Recently, my mentor in employment and work culture in Korea, Minhee Jung, recommended this book to me to better understand the ways in which we can make connections.
 At first, I was not sure if the content of the book would clash too much with my way of thinking.

 I come from a Spanish family where Christian values such as generosity are implicit in my culture.
-This, combined with the values of helping others passed on to me by my parents, fueled my childhood dream of becoming a policeman, and later, a fireman.
-But I ended up changing my dreams again and became a computer engineer; my experiences have shaped my perspective, and sometimes restrained my ability to fully embody those giving values.
+This, combined with a strong sense of helping others passed on to me by my parents, fueled my childhood dream of becoming a policeman, and later, a fireman.
+However, my aspirations changed and ended up changing my dreams again to become a software engineer.
+I believe that my life experiences have shaped my perspective, and sometimes restrained my ability to fully embody those giving values.

 Below, I have saved quotes and annotations divided by the different themes of the book.
 This is according to my understanding of the book, your experience may be different and these annotations may or may not be that helpful to you.